 Finally, we found that these canopies can offer some shade from the sun.
 If you're on a long hike, a lightweight and compact design can be a huge benefit on a hot and sunny day, especially above tree line in the mountains, or on long desert treks.
 The color of the canopy is something to consider if you're going to be using it for shade.
 We found the silver reflective upper on the Swing Trek LiteFlex Hiking to be very effective in the sun, and a little less of a greenhouse than the otherwise identical, but red colored, Helinox Trekking.

 For protection while hiking in rain and sun, we recommend the two award winning trekking models that are easy to rig for hands-free walking.

 Ease of Transportation

 If you frequently travel or commute on public transportation, these are factors you'll definitely want to consider.
-You'll need a compact model if you want something that can fit in a suitcase, a backpack, or even a purse.
+You'll need a compact model if you want something that can fit in a suitcase, a backpack, a messenger bag, or even a purse.
 As we tested out the products in this review, a few compact versions stood out to us as featuring quality rain protection while being easy to transport.
-The very lightweight and compact Euroschirm Light Trek proved to be the easiest to transport, edging past the REI Travel in this metric.
-Both have carabiners, which made attaching them to the outside of our bags a breeze.
-For the record, all compact models in this review came with a carrying sleeve, too.
-We liked this feature, because when the rain stopped, we could insert our umbrella back into its sleeve and place it back in our bags.
+The Lewis N Clark was highly impressive for its large canopy depth and diameter relative to other compact models--also scoring very high in Transport for its light weight and compact size.
+And the Sea to Summit Cordura Trekking had a very tight fitting sleeve that could be annoying to stuff the umbrella back into, but made it a very tidy bundle to stash in our bags.